therealzoxide/archdots/README.md

 greetd - greeter daemon, my personal choice
 tumbler - thumbnail plugin for thunar
 mako - notification daemon for Wayland, dunst and swaync can also work if mako isnt preferred
+autotiling - it auto tiles sway, this conf uses it set to tile in a master layout

 FONTS:
 ttf-iawriter-nerd - main font used by me